The conic geometry of rectangles inscribed in lines: Line pairings that share the same rectangle locus

 Then $A$ and $B$ are positive definite symmetric matrices with determinant $1$.
 A calculation shows that $A-B = C$ since $f(c,b)=0$.

-We point out also that any pair $A,B$ of positive definite symmetric matrices with determinant $1$ and $A-B = C$ must arise this way and, in particular, $f(c,b)$ must be $0$ where $c,b$ are the entries on the first row of $B$.
-This observation will be implicitly used again at the end of the proof where it translates into the fact that the semialgebraic surface given there parameterizes all pairings of cones that produce the hyperbola $\c H$.
+Any pair $A,B$ of positive definite symmetric matrices with determinant $1$ and $A-B = C$ must arise this way and, in particular, $f(c,b)$ must be $0$ where $c,b$ are the entries on the first row of $B$.
+This observation will be implicitly used again at the end of the proof where it translates into the fact that a semialgebraic surface parameterizes all pairings of cones that produce the hyperbola $\c H$.